🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Fortanix's landing page offers a free report.

-To be frank, Evisort’s landing page is nothing special, but one part is an idea worth copying.
-Their CTA at the bottom of the page says to “Take the Evisort Contract Challenge!”
+To be frank, Evisort's landing page is nothing special, but they did something really cool and different to the rest.
+At the bottom of the page, they placed a CTA to “Take the Evisort Contract Challenge!”

-It’s a good example of how using out-of-the-box copywriting can upgrade your CTA.
+It's a great example of how you can upgrade your CTAs by using out-of-the-box copywriting.
 This copy in particular helps to gamify the conversion and grab the attention of a visitor.

 B2B landing pages - evisort